nonblocking/mashroom/packages/test/test-server3/README.md

 ### Test External Messaging with Mosquitto

-To test the communication with Mashroom you can connect to Mosquitto on localhost:1883 (e.g. with http://mqtt-explorer.com) or via Websocket on localhost:9001 (e.g. with a web client like http://www.hivemq.com/demos/websocket-client)
+To test the communication with Mashroom you can connect to Mosquitto on localhost:1883 (e.g., with http://mqtt-explorer.com) or via Websocket on localhost:9001 (e.g., with a web client like http://www.hivemq.com/demos/websocket-client)

 Send a message from the Portal to an external system: